Elementary School Academics

 We provide a healthy, safe, engaging, supportive, and academically challenging environment for our first graders by providing hands-on, cooperative play and thoughtfully designed activities that stimulate the mind and provide socialization opportunities.
 Children are encouraged to ask questions, make connections to the world around them, and be a part of the learning process.

-First grade is a time when students solidify early literacy skills and we see reading and writing grow in leaps and bounds.
+First grade is when students solidify early literacy skills and we see reading and writing grow in leaps and bounds.
 Students start by writing about their own experiences in our narrative unit and then progress to writing a nonfiction chapter book about a topic they are an expert in.
 First grade writing also explores fictional writing as students gain more skills and confidence in their writing abilities.
 Students improve their writing by learning to revisit writing to make it the best it can be via revision and editing.
 First grade readers build upon skills introduced in kindergarten and work on building good reading habits.
 Improved comprehension and fluency develop into a newly acquired ability to read for enjoyment.
 In Math, students learn to work with higher numbers, delve into word problems, solidify relationships between operations, and work toward increasing fluency with both addition and subtraction problems.
-We explore our own communities, state, and country today and examine how people of varied heritages contribute to each of those.
+We explore our communities, state, and country today and examine how people of varied heritages contribute to each of those.
 We use that knowledge to make connections to people living around the world and to people who’ve lived before us; noticing that we have some things in common with many other places and times, and many things unique to our place in time.
-In science we use our investigative skills to examine light and sound waves via through hands on experimentation.
+In science we use our investigative skills to examine light and sound waves through hands-on experimentation.

 Meet Mrs. Lorenz